|

 into crying out but she fails to respond (it was a lie as well) and

-this part of the show is still far too long for an internet safety ad.
+this part of the show is still far too long for an internet safety

-on which story is the biggest lie.
-Well they all are and for the denouement
+audience, a vote on which story is the biggest lie.
+Well they all are

-the cast mocks their pitifully small audience for parting with their
+and for the denouement the cast mocks their pitifully small audience

-money to see this show, which has been surprise, surprise, 'a pack of
+for parting with their money to see this show, which has been surprise,

-lies!'
-This last is possibly overdone and so its with a clear conscience
+surprise, 'a pack of lies!'
+This last is possibly overdone and so its

-that we can relegate this production into the obscurity it so richly
+with a clear conscience that we can relegate this production into the

-deserves as part of some wealthy Americans arts education.
-You will
+obscurity it so richly deserves as part of some wealthy Americans arts

 Under Ice - RAW in association